C.J. Cron Player Props: Rockies vs. Guardians

 C.J.
-Cron, with a slugging percentage of .351 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Cleveland Guardians, with Cal Quantrill on the mound, April 24 at 6:10 PM ET.
+Cron, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Cleveland Guardians, with Peyton Battenfield on the mound, April 25 at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Phillies.
+He had a hitless showing in his last game (0-for-5) against the Guardians.

 C.J.
 Cron Game Info & Props vs. the Guardians